Champagne Diamond Jewelry

 What Is A Champagne Diamond?

 Simply put, a champagne diamond is any natural diamond with a brownish hue to it.
-However, there are a wide range of color grades which fall under the champagne diamond spectrum like the cognac diamond and the chocolate diamond.
+However, there are a wide range of color grades which fall under this spectrum like the cognac diamond and Le Vian’s high quality chocolate diamond.

 Types of Champagne Diamond Jewelry